 Executive Mentor Program

 The School of Business & Leadership Executive Mentor Program helps prepare students for successful careers in business by integrating academic learning with real-world experiences.
 We are pleased to offer a mentor program where graduate students are partnered with seasoned business professionals to establish connections in the business world and gain valuable insights into issues such as career choice, networking skills, and professional development.
 Mentors are paired with students based on academic and career fields, common interests, or availability.
-Mentors and mentees are matched for a six-month period during which they are encouraged to meet monthly (in-person or remotely).
+Mentors and mentees are matched for at least 6 months during which they are encouraged to meet monthly (in-person or remotely).

 The purpose of the Executive Mentor Program is to prepare students for successful careers in business, by integrating academic learning with real-world experiences, and to become a model for workforce readiness and advancement.
 Mentors provide mentees with valuable advice, serve as a sounding board, share significant experiences, and provide constructive feedback.
 Mentors and mentees are administratively paired based on the information the mentor and mentee share in their application profiles.